fivosts/BenchPress/README.md

 :orange_book:  __BenchPress: A Deep Active Benchmark Generator__, *PACT 2022*.

-__BenchPress__ is not a only directed program synthesizer for compiler benchmarks.
-Using active learning, it also ranks compiler features based on their significance and produces executables that target them. __BenchPress__ is very accurate in generating compilable code - 87% of single-shot samples from empty feeds compile - while remaining light-weight compared to other massive seq2seq generative models.
+__BenchPress__ is not a directed program synthesizer for compiler benchmarks.
+Using active learning, it ranks compiler features based on their significance and produces executables that target them. __BenchPress__ is very accurate in generating compilable code - 87% of single-shot samples from empty feeds compile - while remaining light-weight compared to other massive seq2seq generative models.

 ## Installation